Harley Quinn: DC Universe

-Harleen Quinzel was a psychiatrist at Arkham Asylum, and after meeting the Joker, she became his frequent accomplice, took on the name Harley Quinn, and got in an abusive codependent relationship with him.
+Harleen Quinzel was a psychologist at Arkham Asylum, and after meeting the Joker, she became his frequent accomplice, took on the name Harley Quinn, and got into a codependent relationship with him.
 She eventually splits up with him, and becomes a solo criminal, forming a criminal gang called the Quinntets.
 Following the Quinntet's dissolution, Harley Quinn moves to Metropolis with her best friend Poison Ivy, where she works as a love columnist in the Daily Planet under the alias Holly Chance.
 She then moves back to Gotham City, where she then voluntarily incarcerates herself in Arkham.
-Harley Quinn then spents a year applying for parole, only to see her request systematically rejected by Bruce Wayne, the layman member of Arkham's medical commission.
+Harley Quinn then spends a year applying for parole, only to see her request systematically rejected by Bruce Wayne, the layman member of Arkham's medical commission.
 She is kidnapped by Peyton Riley, the new female Ventriloquist, who offers her a job; Harley turns the job down out of respect for the memory of Arnold Wesker, the original Ventriloquist, who attempted to cheer her up during her first week in Arkham while the Joker was still on the loose.
 She then helps Batman and Commissioner Jim Gordon foil the impostor's plans.
 Although Riley escapes, Bruce Wayne is impressed with Harley's effort at redemption and agrees with granting her parole.
 She then briefly joins the Secret Six, then decides to quit.

 Final Crisis

 During Countdown to Final Crisis, a reformed Harley Quinn resides in an Amazon-run women's shelter.
 Having abandoned her jester costume and clown make-up, she now only wears an Amazonian stola or chiton.
 She befriends the former Catwoman replacement Holly Robinson and then succeeds in persuading her to join her at the shelter, where she is working as an assistant.
-They are both brought to Themiscyra by "Athena" (really Granny Goodness) and begin Amazon training.
+They are both brought to Themyscira by "Athena" (really Granny Goodness) and begin Amazon training.
 Holly and Harley then meet the real Athena and encounter Mary Marvel.
 The group reveals Granny's deception, and Holly, Harley, and Mary follow her as she retreats to Apokolips.
 Mary finds the Olympian gods, whom Granny had been holding prisoner, and the group frees them.
 Harley is granted powers by Thalia as a reward.
 Upon returning to Earth, the powers vanish, and Harley and Holly return to Gotham City.